01signal.com

 In other words, the tools enforce timing constraints on a path if and only if the clocks on both sides of the path belong to the same group.

 Multiple set_clock_groups commands are allowed in a design's timing constraints.
-But it's best when one set_clock_groups command is used to divide all clocks into groups.
+But it's best to use one set_clock_groups command for dividing all clocks into groups.
 This avoids contradictions, and also helps prevent confusion: The main advantage of this command is that it's a concise description of the relations between the clocks.
 Short, concise and mathematical.
 That's the way we want it.

 Note that set_clock_groups should be used after all create_clock commands, because the clocks objects that are mentioned should already exist.